GyverLibs/EncButton/README_EN.md

 - V3.3
   - Added functions of receiving PressFor (), HoldFor (), StepFor () (disconnected)
   - Added meter of the steps Getsteps () (disconnected)
+- V3.4
+  - access to the click counter during a pressed turn
+  - Added function Detach ()

 <a id="feedback"> </a>
 ## bugs and feedback